mukesh-capsitech/rossanodan/content/posts/how-to-create-a--personal-photo-server.md

 The difference between `docker ps` and `docker-compose ps` is that `docker ps` lists all running containers in docker engine while `docker-compose ps` lists containers related to images declared in the `docker-compose.yml` file.

-Open a browser and navigate to http://[HOSTNAME]:8080/.
+Open a browser and go to http://[HOSTNAME]:8080/.

 > If you don't know the IP address of your Raspberry Pi, just run
 >